Types and Validators: A Convex Cookbook

 , define and export your document fields and their validators separately, then pass them in todefineTable()

-- In your Convex functions, validate arguments with the imported validators from your schema instead of repeating yourself
+- In your Convex functions, validate arguments with the imported validators from your schema instead of repeating yourself.

-- In your frontend, use Convex-generated types
+introspection. - In your frontend, use Convex-generated types

 Doc<table>